A Virginia budget amendment could restore health care coverage to some family members of first responders whose careers were ended by injuries.

 But in 2017, an overhaul excluded family members who were added to the plan after the date of the member's disability, including Burris’ twin boys and Kopp's teenage son.

-NBC4 Responds is Working 4 You to recoup your money
+NBC4 Responds is Working 4 You to help you save money and keep your family safe

 “He received the medical coverage for 15 years, but now they're taking it away,” Kopp said.